11 best travel companies for women-only tours for 2025

 Adventure Women guest in Nepal (Photo: Adventure Women)

 AdventureWomen’s tour guests run the gamut from solo travelers to women traveling together with friends to sisters, mother-daughter pairs, and more.
-These women-only tours take you to venues where trying new activities is encouraged, and they often include opportunities for cultural exchange with other women in the destinations visited, such as the chance to learn from female artisans or enjoy a meal in a local home.
+These women-only tours take you to places where trying new activities is encouraged, and they often include opportunities for cultural exchange with other women in the destinations visited, such as the chance to learn from female artisans or enjoy a meal in a local home.

-ALL-DAY COMFORT: How to Choose the Best Walking Shoes for Travel
+ALL-DAY COMFORT: How to choose the best walking shoes for travel

-Quick Facts about Women-Only Tours with AdventureWomen
+Quick facts about women-only tours with AdventureWomen

-• Average guided tour group size: 12 to 15 women.
+• Average guided tour group size: 8 to 15 women.

-• Price range: Upscale (from about $4,500 to $6,500 a person).
+• Price range: Upscale (from about $4,200 to $15,000 a person).

 • What’s included: Accommodations, most meals and activities, ground transportation during the tour, guides, and some gratuities.